-The acute-to-chronic ratio (ACR) is an empirically derived ratio of acute values to chronic values (acute value/chronic value), that in some cases are class-specific.
+The ACR is an empirically derived ratio of acute values to chronic values (acute value/chronic value), that is class-specific in some cases.
 The most accurate ACRs are derived when the acute and chronic toxicity values are measured in the same study or concurrent studies done by the same investigator, with the same species, using the same batch of chemical, and under similar test conditions.
 ACRs reported in the literature vary broadly.
-In most cases it is difficult to calculate class specific ACRs because only a small number of comparable tests are available or the validity of literature data could not be checked.
+In most cases, it is difficult to calculate class-specific ACRs because only a small number of comparable tests are available or the validity of literature data could not be checked.
 To date, valid experimental data for developing a universally accepted class-specific ACR model is limited because rarely are such data available (Ahlers et al. 2006, Raimondo et al. 2007).
-In general, accepted acute-tochronic ratios for fish and daphnid are set at 10 within the EPA/OPPT New Chemicals Program.
-Studies on ACRs have been conducted within the EU using only test results in accordance with the EU Technical Guidance Document (TGD) for environmental risk assessment and they have determined ACR values of 10.5 for fish and 7 for daphnid (Ahlers et al. 2006).
-Others have calculated ACRs using same-species pairs of acute and MATC values and found the median value for fish and aquatic invertebrates to be 8.3 (Raimondo et al. 2007).
-All these values are considered to be in general agreement.
-Information obtained from analyzed databases indicate that for algae and other aquatic plants the acute to chronic ratios are lower than for fish and invertebrates.
+In general, accepted ACRs for fish and daphnid are set at 10 within the U.S. EPA/OPPT New Chemicals Program.
+Studies on ACRs have been conducted within the European Union (EU) using only test results in accordance with the EU Technical Guidance Document (TGD) for environmental risk assessment and they have determined ACR values of 10.5 for fish and 7 for daphnid (Ahlers et al. 2006).
+Others have calculated ACRs using same-species pairs of acute and maximum allowable toxicant concentration (MATC) values and found the median value for fish and aquatic invertebrates to be 8.3 (Raimondo et al. 2007).
+All of these values are considered to be in general agreement.
+Information obtained from analyzed databases indicates that the ACRs are lower for algae and other aquatic plants than for fish and invertebrates.
 Algae/plant EC50s are not actually based on lethality, but rather on growth rate or biomass productions.
-For the case of unicellular algae, which usually constitute the most common information, the tests from which EC50s (acute) and ChVs (chronic) endpoints are derived are shorter duration studies typically lasting 3-4 days, but cover several generations - and in most cases acute and chronic values are obtained in fact from the same study.
-The ACR for algae that is currently used in the EPA/OPPT New Chemicals Program is 4.
-The derivation of this value is based on direct comparison of the 1999 neutral organics green algae 72/96 hr EC50 equation to that of the 1999 neutral organics green algae ChV equation within ECOSAR.
+For the case of unicellular algae, which usually constitute the most common information, the tests from which EC50s (acute) and ChVs (chronic) endpoints are derived are shorter duration studies typically lasting 3-4 days.
+These data cover several generations, and in most cases, acute and chronic values are obtained from the same study.
+The ACR for algae that is currently used in the U.S. EPA/OPPT New Chemicals Program is 4.
+The derivation of this value is based on direct comparison of the 1999 neutral organics green algae 72-/96-hr EC50 equation to that of the 1999 neutral organics green algae ChV equation within ECOSAR.
 ACR research for green algae is limited compared to that for fish and invertebrates.
-Studies on ACRs have been conducted using only test results in accordance with the EU Technical Guidance Document (TGD) for environmental risk assessment indicating appropriate median ACRs for green algae are closer to 5.4 (Ahlers et al. 2006).
-The difference between the EPA/OPPT algal ACR value of 4 and those calculated using EU TGD methods may be explained by the fact that EU TGD suggests use of the NOEC to set a chronic toxicity value, where as the EPA/OPPT uses the ChV (geometric mean of the LOEC and NOEC) to characterize chronic toxicity.
+Studies on ACRs have been conducted using only test results in accordance with the EU TGD for environmental risk assessment indicating that appropriate median ACRs for green algae are closer to 5.4 (Ahlers et al. 2006).
+The difference between the U.S. EPA/OPPT algal ACR value of 4 and those calculated using EU TGD methods may be explained by EU TGD's use of the NOEC to set a chronic toxicity value, whereas the U.S. EPA/OPPT uses the ChV (geometric mean of the LOEC and NOEC) to characterize chronic toxicity.
 This leads to a slight difference in the calculated ACR for algae, but as with fish and invertebrates, both are generally in agreement.